woctezuma/download-steam-banners-data/README.md

 -   filtered vertical images (300x450 resolution, available for a subset of 14176 games) in [`filtered_vertical_steam_banners.tar`][banners-filtered],
 -   resized vertical images (256x256 resolution) in [`resized_vertical_steam_banners.tar`][banners-resized].

-Original vertical images were filtered based on logo filtering, detailed below.
-The assumption here is that apps which cound not be trusted for their logos should not be trusted for their vertical images.

 Filtering of duplicates, outliers, etc. was performed with [this Google Colab notebook][filter_steam_banners].
 [![Open In Colab][colab-badge]][filter_steam_banners]

+NB: original vertical images had already been filtered based on logo filtering, detailed below.
+The assumption here is that apps which could not be trusted for their logos should not be trusted for their vertical images.

 ### Logos (640x360)